Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 AI tools layered on top of that automation foundation — candidate matching models, sentiment analysis, predictive churn scoring — inherit the audit context the automation layer already creates.
 The human override mechanism the Act requires is structurally present when a recruiter reviews AI-generated scores before any stage advance occurs in the workflow.

-This is the practical case for AI-driven predictive hiring strategies that treat automation as the primary infrastructure and AI as a targeted capability within it — not as a replacement for documented process.
-See the broader framework in the parent pillar on recruiting automation built on structured workflows.
+This is the practical case for treating automation as primary infrastructure and AI as a targeted capability within it — not as a replacement for documented process.
+Teams building this architecture can start with a review of AI applications delivering measurable HR recruiting ROI alongside the HR data governance mistakes that create compliance exposure.

 Compliance Timeline Reference